Jfortin1/compartments_repro/README.md

 ##### R code to preprocess and generate A/B compartments from DNase-Seq data:

-The main function is [dnaseCompartments()](https://github.com/Jfortin1/compartments_repro/blob/master/R/dnaseCompartments.R) and is implemented in R.
+The main function is [dnaseCompartments()](https://github.com/Jfortin1/compartments_repro/blob/master/R/dnaseCompartments.R)

+##### R code to preprocess and generate A/B compartments from single-cell ATAC-seq data: